scriptnull/vishnubharathi.codes/source/_posts/go-contexts.md

 ```

 ### propagateCancel
 So we have a new `cancelCtx` on hand right now and it is being passed down to `propagateCancel`.
-This just propogates cancel from the parent context to our context.
-If the parent's Done channel is closed, then I think this function takes care of propogating that to the current context and make Done channel of current context closed.
+This just propagates cancel from the parent context to our context.
+If the parent's Done channel is closed, then I think this function takes care of propagating that to the current context and make Done channel of current context closed.

 First we check if the parent's `Done` returns nil.
 If the parent context is also a cancelCtx and have `Done` called, this wouldn't be nil.
 This might be a little confusion, but see the implementation of cancelCtx's `Done` function to understand what it means to do the following nil comparison.